DelroyGayle/RockPaperScissorsLizardSpockVersion1/README.md

 * * *

-This online interactive game targets all ages 5+, and that is its beauty!
-Almost anyone can appreciate a good game of rock, paper, scissors.
+This online game targets all ages 5+.

 *   Children 5+
 *   Adults